kotlin-orm/ktorm/hexo-docs/source/en/joining.md

 order by emp.id
 ```

-It can be seen that the `t_employee` table appears twice with different alias, `emp` and `mgr`, in the SQL above.
+It can be seen that the `t_employee` table appears twice with different aliases, `emp` and `mgr`, in the SQL above.
 It is the aliases that distinguish the two same tables in the self joining query.
 Then how can we achieve this with Ktorm?

 If you are careful enough, you might have found that there is an `aliased` function in the `Table` class, this function returns a new created table object with all properties (including the table name and columns and so on) being copied from current table, but applying a new alias given by the parameter.
-Using the `aliased` function, try to implement the self joning above, we may write codes like this:
+Using the `aliased` function, try to implement the self joining above, we may write codes like this:

 ```kotlin
 data class Names(val name: String, val managerName: String?, val departmentName: String)